 HUNTSVILLE, Ala.
-(WHNT) – Black mold at a pre-school!
+(WHNT) – Black mold at a preschool!
 The thought of it immediately gets the attention of parents.
-The discovery of black mold prompted the YMCA to immediately close a center in northwest Huntsville last year.
-Parents are wondering what’s taking so long.

 “Immediately, we shut the facility down, made sure everyone was out, so we could mitigate the issue,” added Swanstrom.

-YMCA Management split the staff and children into two groups.
+During the closure, YMCA management split the staff and children into two groups.
 Management temporarily transferred one group to a facility downtown and the other to a facility in south Huntsville.

-Parents expected their children would return to their home facility in March.
-Seven months later the building remains closed as workers renovate the inside.
+Parents expected their children would return to their home facility in March 2014.
+However, seven months later, the building remains closed as workers renovate the inside.

 “That’s going to take care of the problems and create a beautiful center for the children in this community,” added Swanstrom.

 The renovations will cost $150,000.
 The YMCA only has a preschool.
 The city of Huntsville owns YMCA’s building on Blue Spring Road.
 The city and YMCA administrators are splitting the cost of renovations.